lazzati-astro/MCRaT/README.md

   - 2D/2.5D: Cartesian, Cylindrical, and Spherical
   - 3D: Cartesian, Polar, and Spherical

-Additionally, MCRaT can analyze PLUTO magneto-hydrodynamic simulations in the same dimensions and coordinate systems specified above.
+Additionally, MCRaT can analyze PLUTO and PLUTO-Chombo magneto-hydrodynamic simulations in the same dimensions and coordinate systems specified above.

 ### Built With